-43 The Council of the EU has been member of the GFCM since 1998 (Decision of the Council No 98/416/CE of 16 June 1998 published to the JOCE, L 190 of 4 July 1998).
-It is to be noted that the GFCM has undergone major reform in 1997 which objective is to strengthen its role as central tool for cooperation for fishery matters and adapt cooperation to the current fishery international instruments.
+43 The Council of the EU has been a member of the GFCM since 1998 (Decision of the Council No 98/416/CE of 16 June 1998 published to the JOCE, L 190 of 4 July 1998).
+It is to be noted that the GFCM underwent major reform in 1997, the objective of which was to strengthen its role as the central tool for cooperation in fishery matters and adapt cooperation to the current fishery international instruments.
 See RAVARES DE PINHO, op. cit.

-Thanks to the funding of the Total Corporation.
+$^{^{\}rm 44}\,\text{Thanks}$ to the funding of the Total Corporation.

 45 The group, after long discussions, supported: (1) the need to raise awareness of the importance of the issue and instigate political will; (2) periodical conferences open to all States, inter-governmental organisations and non-governmental organisations in order to discuss and put forth proposals on maritime issues concerning the Mediterranean.
-Conclusions of the legal workshop of the IUCN in March 2004 on the governance of the Mediterranean beyond territorial seas.
-Available on-line at www.iucnmed.org.
+Conclusions of the legal workshop of the IUCN in March 2004 on the governance of the Mediterranean beyond territorial seas are available on-line at www.iucnmed.org.

-46 Conclusions of the round table at the Mediterranean meeting in 17 and 18 May 2004.
-Le "Rendez Vous Méditerranée" which followed an initiative launched by President Chirac during the Earth Summit in Johannesburg in 2002, gathered some hundred figures in the spheres of science, engagement in sustainable development and dialogue among cultures of all the countries bordering on the Mediterranean Sea in order to open a tribune for reflection and free expression on the topic.
-The objective of the congress was to contribute to creating a Mediterranean strategy for sustainable development and to work towards the success of existing cooperation forums (Euro-Mediterranean Partnership, Mediterranean Action Plan...) by reinforcing dialogue and joint reflection among coastal countries.
+46 Conclusions of the round table at the Mediterranean meeting in 17 and 18 May 2004, Le "Rendez Vous Méditerranée" which followed an initiative launched by President Chirac during the Earth Summit in Johannesburg in 2002, gathered some hundred figures in the spheres of science, to engage in sustainable development and dialogue among cultures of all the countries bordering on the Mediterranean Sea in order to open a tribune for reflection and free expression on the topic.
+The objective of the congress was to contribute to creating a Mediterranean strategy for sustainable development and to work towards the success of existing cooperation forums (Euro-Mediterranean Partnership, Mediterranean Action Plan) by reinforcing dialogue and joint reflection among coastal countries.